Looking back at the best Halloween releases of the 1980s

 The movie is completely out there, but even without the presence of Myers (and perhaps because of that reason) it is arguably the finest sequel of them all.
 Add to this a wonderful dystopian score by Carpenter and long-time collaborator, Alan Howarth, and you’re onto a real winner.
 It’s just a shame they had to stop there.
 Although Season of the Witch would gross a cool $14,400,000, it would represent a significant drop from Halloween II the year prior, an outcome that would all but seal its fate.

-Retreating to an apartment under suspicion of infidelity, Anna (Isabelle Adjani) then begins a maternal relationship with a polymorphous creature as the film evolves from psychodrama to Cronenbergian nightmare, taking as much from Roman Polanski’s Repulsion as it does from The Brood.
+Retreating to an apartment under suspicion of infidelity, Anna (Isabelle Adjani) begins a sexual relationship with a polymorphous creature as the film evolves from psychodrama to Cronenbergian nightmare, taking as much from Roman Polanski’s Repulsion as it does from The Brood.
 Claustrophobic, wildly sobering and rich with symbolism, Possession is much more than the censors would have you believe, and has since established a cult, art house following.

-The film is perhaps most famous for a subway scene in which Adjani thrashes and screams her way into the throes of madness, the actress even claiming that it took her several years to recover from what is arguably her career-high performance, one that would land her the Best Actress gong at the 1981 Cannes Film Festival.
+The film is perhaps most famous for a subway scene in which Adjani thrashes and screams her way into the throes of madness, the actress claiming that it took her several years to recover from what is arguably a career-high performance, one that would land her the Best Actress gong at the 1981 Cannes Film Festival.
 Also starring British actor Sam Neill, the movie was unreleased in the US until October 14 1983 after being cut by an incredible 43 minutes.

-On the subject of David Cronenberg, October 21 would mark the release of the notoriously atypical director’s first venture into the mainstream with Stephen King adaptation The Dead Zone, a movie that would once again fail to connect with the movie-going public, a fact that was no doubt influenced by the director’s divisive vision.
+On the subject of David Cronenberg, October 21 would mark the release of the notoriously atypical director’s first venture into the mainstream with Stephen King adaptation The Dead Zone, a movie that would once again fail to connect with the movie-going public, a fact no doubt influenced by the director’s divisive vision.
 Regarding the project, Cronenberg would tell Global TV Toronto:

 “With The Dead Zone it was a bit of a trauma because I didn’t write that screenplay, although once again I was involved in it.
 There were five screenplays that existed at the time and when I came to the project I read them all and wouldn’t have directed any of them; I threw them out, even though technically every one of them could have been called The Dead Zone.”

 The movie stars Christopher Walken as Johnny Smith, a man who awakens from a years-long coma to find his fiancee married to another man.
-He has also developed a rather unique ability to see into a person’s future by merely touching them, a ‘gift’ that proves as troublesome as it is advantageous, and when he comes into contact with a corrupt senator and presidential candidate who will one destroy mankind, his fate is sealed.
+He has also developed a rather unique ability that allows him to see into a person’s future by merely touching them, a ‘gift’ that proves as troublesome as it is advantageous, and when he comes into contact with a corrupt senator and presidential candidate who will one destroy mankind, his fate is sealed.

 As peculiar as the premise is, the movie would prove far more conventional than the director’s earlier productions as Hollywood attempted to tame his inimitable talent and turn it into mainstream gold.
 Plagued by an overabundance of sub-narratives, the movie’s drab palettes are distinctly Cronenberg, and first-rate performances from the likes of Martin Sheen make this a flawed experiment well worth seeking out.